Table and EventTable objects¶Note

 These can be specified without having to specify any of the input columns.

-Additionally, PyCBC HDF5 table Groups include extra datasets that aren’t part of the table, e.g. 'psd'
+Additionally, PyCBC HDF5 table Groups include extra datasets that aren’t part of the table, e.g. 'psd'.

-These can be included in the returned EventTable.meta
+These can be included in the returned EventTable.meta dict via the keyword extended_metadata=True (default), or excluded with extended_metadata=False).

 Writing tables in PyCBC Live HDF5 format is not supported at this time.